sunlitdew/data-analysis-machine-learning/README.md

 ## Description

 This is a project meant to analyze the data from a database on obesity based on multiple parameters.
-It creates statistics and plots that help visualize the correlations between parameters
+It creates statistics and plots that help visualize the correlations between parameters, and showcases different machine learning models and their possible optimizations in practice.

 ## Requirements: